 Search YouTube for other stretching ideas and exercises for where your body needs it most.

 Grab a piece of fruit, some raw nuts or vegetables, or a granola bar (watch the sugar levels, though) to munch on during those mid-morning and mid-afternoon lulls.
 Keeping your energy level up with healthy snacks will serve you well!

 Try to avoid greasy or excessively carb- or calorie-filled snacks, like potato chips—you won’t do your energy level any favors by feasting on that mini-tube of Loaded Baked Potato Pringles!

-While we’re on the subject of food, an excessively huge lunch—four pieces of pizza, or, say—something that comes out to the equivalent of a Thanksgiving meal—could very well leave you in a near-comatose state for the afternoon portion of your workday.
+While we’re on the subject of food and how it can keep you awake at work, know that an excessively huge lunch—four pieces of pizza, or, say—something that comes out to the equivalent of a Thanksgiving meal—could very well leave you in a near-comatose state for the afternoon portion of your workday.

 Keep portion control in mind when it comes to lunch, and considering putting healthy, energizing greens (like spinach or kale) on your plate instead of an extra plate of garlic bread.

 5. Engage with Energetic Colleagues

 The world of work has gotten a bit isolating for many, due to how many jobs now call for extensive periods of time alone in front of a computer.
 All of this alone time focused solely on a computer can really take a toll on your energy level, and leave you feeling a bit numb (as well as lonely).